robertchase/spindrift/doc/MICRO.md

 ##### micro function

-The `resource` create a function on `spindrift.micro.micro` that looks like this:
+The `resource` creates a function on `spindrift.micro.micro` that looks like this:

 ```
 micro.connection.[name].resource.[name](callback, *args, **kwargs)